-José de la Cuadra Vargas (Guayaquil, September 3, 1903 – February 27, 1941) is widely regarded as one of Ecuador’s greatest authors.
-De la Cuadra was a social realist author whose works included the short story La Tigra (1932) and the novel Los Sangurimas (1939).
-He was a member of the 1930’s “Guayaquil Group,” a circle of young social protest novelists from Ecuador’s coastal city of Guayaquil, which included writers such as Enrique Gil Gilbert, Demetrio Aguilera Malta, Joaquín Gallegos Lara and Alfredo Pareja Diezcanseco.
+José de la Cuadra Vargas (September 3, 1903 – February 27, 1941) is considered one of Ecuador’s greatest authors.
+De la Cuadra was a social realist novelist who wrote the short story La Tigra (1932) and the novel Los Sangurimas (1939).
+He was a part of the “Guayaquil Group,” a group of young social protest novelists from Guayaquil, Ecuador, in the 1930s, which included Enrique Gil Gilbert, Demetrio Aguilera Malta, Joaqun Gallegos Lara, and Alfredo Pareja Diezcanseco.